Is becoming a physiotherapist right for me?

 • PubMed: This is a free database of biomedical literature that includes research articles, systematic reviews, and clinical practice guidelines.
 Physiotherapists can use PubMed to search for articles related to their area of practice.

-• Physiotherapy Alberta: This is the regulatory body for physiotherapists in Alberta, Canada, but its website provides a wealth of information that is relevant to physiotherapists around the world.
+• Physiotherapy Alberta: This is the regulatory body for physiotherapists in Alberta, Canada, but its website provides a wealth of information relevant to physiotherapists around the world.
 The website includes resources on professional development, practice standards, and ethical guidelines.

 • American Physical Therapy Association (APTA): This is the professional organization for physiotherapists in the United States, but its website includes resources that are relevant to physiotherapists in other countries as well.
-The website includes information on practice guidelines, continuing education opportunities, and advocacy efforts.
+The website offers information on practice guidelines, continuing education opportunities, and advocacy efforts.